 Fleas on your dog or cat can be extremely dangerous.
-Some dogs are severely allergic to fleas, and just one bite can trigger an allergic reaction that can last for weeks.
+Some dogs are severely allergic to fleas, and just one bite can trigger an allergic reaction.
 Fleas also can cause anemia with small dogs, puppies and kittens when they are constantly biting.
 Tapeworms are transmitted through fleas after your dog or cat has ingested the flea while grooming.
-With so many threats to your pet’s health and well-being, it is essential to use a flea preventative for your cat or dog.
-If you forget to use preventative or the flea infestation is so severe that the preventative is unable to kill all of the fleas, be sure to handle the fleas on your pet quickly.
+It is essential to use a flea preventative for your cat or dog to protect your pet’s health.
+Be sure to handle a flea infestation quickly if you suspect your pet has one.

 How to Spot Fleas

 Since adult fleas make up only about 5% of the flea population, it can be difficult to spot a flea infestation.
 If your dog or cat suddenly begins scratching, this may be an indication your pet has fleas.
-To confirm fleas are the culprit, check for flea dirt on your pet’s skin.
+Check for flea dirt on your pet’s skin.
 Flea dirt is essentially flea feces and can best be seen easiest on your pet’s stomach, at the base of the tail, or on her favorite bed as tiny, dark specks.
 Flea combs like these can also be used to locate flea dirt and adult fleas on your dog or cat.
-Make sure the fine-toothed flea comb touches the skin as you brush, and any fleas or debris will be caught in the comb.
+Make sure the fine-toothed flea comb touches the skin as you brush.
+Any fleas or debris will be caught in the comb.
 This method works best for dogs and cats with shorter coats.

 How to Get Rid of Fleas

 Topical prevention is one of the more common options to protect your pets against pests.
-Products such as K9 Advantix II and PetLock use an ingredient that employs the natural oils on your dog’s skin and coat to spread the active ingredients, covering your dog’s entire body.
+Products, such as K9 Advantix II and PetLock, use an ingredient that employs the natural oils on your dog’s skin and coat to spread the active ingredients.
+This will allow the product to cover your dog’s entire body.
 These products are applied to a small area on your dog’s neck once a month or to the base of your cat’s skull.
 There are many other topicals on the market for dogs, but we’ve found that most are not as effective as the two brands mentioned above.
 One of the many reasons we recommend these topical treatments is that they not only kill pests but also repel them.
 Other topicals and ingestible preventatives require the flea or tick bite the dog or cat before the flea or tick dies.

 It is very important to note that dog flea treatments are unsafe for use on cats.
 Certain dog topical treatments are also unsafe for cats to come into contact with on your dog, typically during a 48 hour period after initial application.
 Be careful when selecting a treatment for your pets, especially when you have both dogs and cats who groom or interact with each other.
 Cat specific topical preventatives, such as Advantage II and Petlock II for Cats, are effective as monthly flea preventative solutions for your feline family members.